nymeria-io/nymeria.go/README.md

 ```

 By default, 10 people will be returned for each page of search results.
 You can
-specify the `Size` as part of the `SearchQuery` if you want to access
+specify the `Size` as part of the `SearchParams` if you want to access
 additional pages of people.

 ## License